Azure/CostManagement-To-Kusto/README.md

 ## Installation

 There are two methods to deploy this architecture.

-To implement this method via automation
+1. Click to implement this using AzCLI (automatic):

 [<img alt="Template Deployment" width="80px" src="/docs/images/Start.jpg" />](/docs/template_deployment.md)

+2. Click to implement this using a guided-walkthrough (manual):

-A walkthrough of setting this up manually is also provided [<img alt="Walkthrough Deployment" width="80px" src="/docs/images/Start.jpg" />](/docs/manual_deployment.md)
+[<img alt="Walkthrough Deployment" width="80px" src="/docs/images/Start.jpg" />](/docs/manual_deployment.md)